Rybus07/in-a-pickle/README.md

 ### Modeling

-We began drafting up initial model ideas for the shot outome prediction model in *Notebook 4: (04_av_training.ipynb)*.
+We began drafting up initial model ideas for the shot sequence prediction model in *Notebook 4: (04_av_training.ipynb)*.
 Currently remains a work in progress.

 ### 🏆 Results and Evaluation
 Will be updated in the future....